medienhaus/medienhaus-frontend/src/assets/data/faq.md

 We recommend you use Firefox, Chromium or Chrome as your browser for **medienhaus/** and our external services.
 Make sure your computer runs fine and you close programs and apps you don’t need, if you have a slower or older machine.

-## Someone shared their screen in audio/video chat, but I cannot see it.
+## Someone shared their screen in **/meet**, but I cannot see it.
 Everyone else can, what’s going on?

 This happens from time to time.
 Please reload the page and it should be working.
 We also recommend you use Firefox, Chromium and Chrome as your browser for the best experience.